ellisztamas/faps/docs/tutorials/02_genotype_data.rst

 `here <https://fractional-analysis-of-paternity-and-sibships.readthedocs.io/en/latest/tutorials/08_data_cleaning_in_Amajus.html>`__.
 In the `next
 section <https://fractional-analysis-of-paternity-and-sibships.readthedocs.io/en/latest/tutorials/03_paternity_arrays.html>`__
-we'll see how to combine genotype information on offspring and a set of candidate parents to create an array of likelihoods of paternity for dyads of offspring and candidate fathers.
+we’ll see how to combine genotype information on offspring and a set of candidate parents to create an array of likelihoods of paternity for dyads of offspring and candidate fathers.

 Note that the first half of this tutorial only deals with the case where you have a ``genotypeArray`` object for a single maternal family.
-If you have multiple families, you can apply what is here to each one, but at some point you'll have to iterate over those families.
+If you have multiple families, you can apply what is here to each one, but at some point you’ll have to iterate over those families.
 See `below <https://fractional-analysis-of-paternity-and-sibships.readthedocs.io/en/latest/tutorials/02_genotype_data.html#multiple-families>`__ and the specific
 `tutorial <https://fractional-analysis-of-paternity-and-sibships.readthedocs.io/en/latest/tutorials/07_dealing_with_multiple_half-sib_families.html>`__